o-qcblog/o-qcblog.github.io/_posts/2024-06-28-School-on-Sundays.md

   <div class="hint-box-content">
 Ordinary Euclidian plane, one can turn into the projective plane (called the extended Euclidian plane) by the following procedure:

 1. Consider a maximum set of mutually parallel lines.
 To each of such a set, associate a single new point, which is considered incident with each line in this set.
-These points are called *points at infinity*.
+These points are called points at infinity.
 2. Now, we need to have a line passing through the points at infinity.
 So, introduce a new line, which is considered to be incident with all points at infinity and no other points.
-This is called the *line at infinity*.
+This is called the line at infinity.
   </div>
 </div>